-Organizations have been responding not only to the immediate challenges that the sanctions present but also to the broader impact across the organization and to their ESG agendas.
+Organisations have been responding not only to the immediate challenges that the sanctions present but also to the broader impact across the organisation and to their ESG agendas.

 The Russian sanctions are highlighting risks that may have a place in an ethical ESG framework, including:

 - Human rights

 - Geopolitical tensions, including military conflicts.

 In the financial services industry, ESG is frequently implemented at a security, loan or industry level with little consideration for nation, country or region of origin.
 However, the Russian sanctions have brought country of origin to the fore as an additional risk factor of an ESG framework.

 Additionally, certain controls within an ESG framework may be supplemented by leveraging actions that have been taken to manage the Russian sanctions.
 For example, organisations will assess third parties (e.g., suppliers, customers, counterparties and investees along with the wider group and related party structure) for alignment with their ESG criteria, and stakeholders may demand that future assessments become more sophisticated, accounting for sanctions, ethics, reputation and brand.

 ESG standards, frameworks, data providers, benchmarks, ratings and rankings have yet to adapt to the challenges raised by the Russian sanctions.
 Across the ESG ecosystem, the sanctions will be a key factor in recalibrating ESG requirements for the new-world circumstances.
 Financial regulators will also be considering the impact in their guidance.

 While some financial institutions have made progress integrating ESG frameworks into their operations, others have just begun the process.
 Either way, they may need to consider additional factors.
 Some questions that organisations should ask include: